 Capital intensity ratio for Company A will be Total Assets / Sales, or

 The CIR for Company B will be = 1 / Asset Turnover

 = 1 ÷ 0.94 = 1.06

 On comparing the CIR of both, we found that Company B is using its assets more efficiently.
-Company B is using $1.06 worth of assets to generate revenue of $1, while Company A is using $1.72 of assets to generate $1 of revenue.
+Company B uses $1.06 worth of assets to generate revenue of $1, while Company A uses $1.72 of assets to generate $1 of revenue.

 In the above case, Company B appears to be better than Company A. But, it could also be the case where the CIR of both the companies is good.
 The only way to know this is by comparing the CIRs of two companies with the industry average.
-If, suppose in the above case, the industry CIR is 2, then the CIR of both A and B is lesser than the industry average, and thus, is good.
-Of course, between the two firms, the preferred one will be company B.
+If, suppose in the above case, the industry CIR is 2, then the CIR of both A and B is lesser than the industry average and thus, is good.
+Of course, the preferred one will be company B between the two firms.